mayurrawte/GoTrust/README.md

 # GoTrust 🔐

-A pragmatic authentication library for Go applications.
-Built from real-world experience to handle the auth layer so you can focus on your business logic.
+**Framework-agnostic** authentication library for Go.
+Works with Echo, Gin, Fiber, or standard net/http.
+One auth library, any framework.

 ## Why GoTrust?